CSC3170-2022Fall/project-team-1/README.md

 	- Publish machines
 	- Accept appointments
 - What everybody can see:
-	- Chip type introduction (different chip types have different operation precedency)
+	- Chip type introduction (different chip types have different operations, which are of different types)
-	- Plant information (machines)
-	- Plants' machine information (feasibility, time, and expense on every possible operation)
+	- Plant information (their machines' feasibility, time, and expense on every possible operation)
 	- Packages in the market (with their information: time budget, expense budget, and consumer name)
-	- Processing record (visualization; start time, end time, and expense)
+	- Processing record (visualization; start time, end time, and expense) (display non-ending operations too)